Israel gets same-sex divorce before same-sex marriage

 "The irony is that while this is the beginning of a civil revolution, it's based on divorce rather than marriage," newly divorced Kama, a senior lecturer in communications in the Emek Yizrael College, told Reuters.

-He and Even, both Israelis, married in Toronto in 2004, not long after Canada legalized same-sex marriage.
+He and Even, both Israelis, married in Toronto in 2004, not long after Canada legalised same-sex marriage.
 They separated last year, Kama said.

 By winning a ruling from a civil court, Kama and Even may have also set a precedent for Israeli heterosexual couples, who until now have had to have rabbis steeped in ancient ritual handle their divorces, legal experts say.